 God is the "Great I AM" (YHWH) and created the universe out of nothing and shares relation in the Holy Trinity.

 Jesus Christ is the Son of God.
 He is 100% Divine and 100% human who served as the ultimate sacrifice for our sins.
 We believe he will come back one day.
 He also shares relation in the Holy Trinity.

 Holy Spirit is the divinity that lives within us.
 The Holy Spirit prays on our behalf, teaches us, and assists us.
 The Holy Spirit also shares relation in the Holy Trinity

 Holy Trinity is God sharing three roles or "personalities" to fulfill the redemptive plan of God.
 They are not three separate gods, but one God.

 Salvation happens when one makes a public confession of belief in Jesus Christ, repents of sins, and is baptized

-The Holy Bible is the innerrant, inspired, and revealed Word of God.
+The Holy Bible is the inspired and authoritative Word of God.
 It tells the redemptive story of God and is still applicable to this day.